lfricken/ti/core/readme.md

 * Nebula - All units have +1 Combat value (+10% chance of hitting)
 * Alpha Wormhole - One additional ship may retreat each retreat phase
 * Magnetar - Each combat round, one unit may roll one additional die
-* Supernova - No unit may use the sustain damage trait
 * Gravity Rift - Fleets in this system may move to any other system.

-## Strategy Cards : Primaries and Secondaries
-Order always goes: clockwise speaker last if any player wants to wait for another before taking their action.
-So a player can delay their action until it is their "turn".

-These are treated as abilities.
-During the Strategy Phase you go in a circle where you all at once pick one Primary Card and two Secondary cards, or three Secondary Cards.
-The symbol `::::` means you cannot pick both the Primary Card and the Secondary Card, you must pick one or neither.
-As your last ability for the round, you may use any from your hand or any Primary Card you have not used this round.
-You cannot pick multiples of Secondary cards.

-Construct New Fleet - Put a new fleet marker on the board and build units into it.
-This fleet cannot move this round since you don't have the fleet card in your hand!
-You could put it into your hand with the Warfare card though!